PAF Pickups: The Differences You Should Know

 The PAF Tone Characteristics

-While the original P.A.F pickups got rid of the hum, they are still microphonic.
+While the original P.A.F pickups got rid of the hum, they are still microphonic in a way.
 That’s because they weren’t wax potted to begin with, unlike the modern ones that are wax potted.
 This means that the older humbuckers are sensitive to any touch (e.g. taps, scratches) on the guitar, resulting in vibrations and harmonics.

 PAF Dual-coil vs P-90 Single-coil Differences